Europe’s Entry/Exit System (EES): What Travelers Need to Know

 No. The UK is not part of the Schengen Area and has its own border system.
 EES only operates at Schengen external borders.
 If you’re flying from London to Paris, you’ll go through UK exit controls (separate system) and then Schengen EES entry controls in Paris.

-Disclaimer: This guide is for informational purposes only.
+This guide is for informational purposes only.
 EES implementation is ongoing and procedures may vary by country and border type.
 Always check official EU sources for the latest information.
-Last updated: February 2026.
+Last updated: April 2026.